-2. Query the DBA_DV_DATAPUMP_AUTH data dictionary view to find the users who have been granted Oracle Data Pump authorizations.
+2. Query the DBA_DV_DATAPUMP_AUTH data dictionary view to find the users or roles that have been granted Oracle Data Pump authorizations.

+'''

-SELECT GRANTEE, SCHEMA, OBJECT FROM DBA_DV_DATAPUMP_AUTH;
+SELECT GRANTEE, SCHEMA, OBJECT FROM DBA DV DATAPUMP AUTH;

+'''

 3. Use the information you gathered from the preceding step to build the DBMS MACADM.UNAUTHORIZE DATAPUMP USER command.